The Bankrate promise

 How to prepare for a home adjuster’s visit

-When you file a claim, your insurance company will typically set up an appointment for a home insurance adjuster to visit.
+When you file a claim, your home insurance company will typically set up an appointment for a home insurance adjuster to visit.
 Knowing what to expect from home insurance adjusters can help you get ready.
+Here’s a brief step-by-step guide to preparing for a home adjuster visit:

-You do not have to be present for the visit, but it would be a good idea to be home to answer questions and make sure the adjuster does not overlook anything.
+- Plan to be home during the visit: Although you are not required to be present for the visit, it’s a good idea to be home to answer questions and make sure the adjuster does not overlook anything.
 You may want to have some estimates ready to compare to the adjuster’s findings.

-In fact, before the adjuster leaves, be sure to ask what you should expect next.
-Most states require insurance companies to respond to a claim filing within a specific time.
-The adjuster should share that information with you so you have an idea of how long it typically takes to receive a response about your claim.
+- Ask about next steps: Before the adjuster leaves, be sure to ask what you should expect as a next step.
+Most states require insurance companies to respond to a claim filing within a specific period of time, so ask the adjuster how long it typically takes to receive a response about your claim.

 What to do after a home adjuster’s visit